OrianaVenture/VentureValheim/Progression/README.md

 Below are some explanations of features and how to configure them.
 See more details in the config file.
 Generate the config file by launching the game once with this mod installed.
 The information included in the file will not always match the information provided in this readme.

+### Hildir Update Notes

+There were changes to the vanilla commands that may be confusing.
+There are now "player unique keys" being used which are not the same thing as this mod's private key system.
+Please note these commands will not influence your private keys when using that feature, you must use the commands added (explained below under Key Management -> Commands) to manage private keys for this mod.

+* listkeys command now shows you your vanilla player unique keys
+* Original resetkeys command will now also reset your vanilla player unique keys in addition to global keys
+* Additional vanilla key commands were added to manage vanilla player unique keys: setkeyplayer, removekeyplayer

+There is now a feature in vanilla for "player based events".
+Using the private key system the player based raid setting will be applied automatically at startup.
+The old logic for this feature has been removed and is no longer supported at this time.

+There are likely new bugs with existing features and the new game content, please report any issues you encounter.

+** This information is subject to change in a future update

 <details open>
 <summary>Expand/Collapse Features</summary>